j2labs/brubeck/docs/INSTALLING.md

 In short, it says any requests for `http://localhost:6767/` should be sent to the Brubeck handler.

-Did you notice that Brubeck is configured to answer /brubeck, but Mongrel2 will send all web requests to Brubeck?
-Try a URL that Brubeck isn't ready for to see how it errors.

-The web server is answer requests on port `6767`.
-It's also logging into a `/log` directory and puts the processes pid in a `/run` directory.
+The web server is also configured to answer requests on port `6767`, logging to `./log` directory and puts the mongrel2 pid in a pidfile in the `./run` directory.